John Henry Eldred Jr. Foundation

 What They Don't Fund

-While not explicitly stated, the foundation's focus on Northwest Ohio nonprofits and invitation-only rural libraries means organizations outside these geographic parameters would not be eligible.
-The foundation prioritizes 501(c)(3) organizations exclusively.
+While not explicitly stated, the foundation's focus on Northwest Ohio nonprofits and invitation-only rural libraries means organisations outside these geographic parameters would not be eligible.
+The foundation prioritises 501(c)(3) organisations exclusively.

 Governance and Leadership